 Data

 The model has two types of data as input.
 First, a model of the physical environment through which water flows, i.e. sewer systems but also surface elevation, e.g. the land use map, or the general elevation file.
-Second, Dynamic data on water, think precipitation data from KNMI.
+Supplemented by expert knowledge.
+Second, Dynamic data on water, for example precipitation data from KNMI or water levels of rivers and or seas from RWS.

 Links to data sources